JDASoftwareGroup/jdatech.github.io/_posts/2023-09-08-exploring-chatgpt-hallucinations-and-confabulation.markdown

   <figcaption>ChatGPT being asked to pick an actor at random and connect them to Kevin Bacon in 3 steps fails, doing it in 1 step instead.
 ChatGPT chose Tom Hanks and used the movie “Apollo 13”</figcaption>
 </figure>

-# ChatGPT Can Answer More Complex Questions
+## ChatGPT Can Answer More Complex Questions

 When asked to connect the first actor to ever have played Dracula to Kevin Bacon, it correctly reasons that it first must figure out who the first actor was to play Dracula.
-After it determines that Bela Lugosi played Dracula in the movie “Abbott and Costello meet Frankenstein” it then proceeds to follow actors in movies until it gets to Kevin Bacon.
-Note that ChatGPT apparently determined to not consider Max Schreck as the first Dracula from the film *Nosferatu*, presumably because the character’s name was Count Orlok.
+After it determines that Bela Lugosi played Dracula in the movie “Abbott and Costello Meet Frankenstein” it then proceeds to follow actors in movies until it gets to Kevin Bacon.
+Note that ChatGPT determined to not consider Max Schreck as the first Dracula from the film *Nosferatu*, presumably because the character’s name was Count Orlok.
 The name was changed because the producers could not afford the rights to the name Dracula.

 <figure>
   <img src="{{site.url}}/assets/images/2023-09-08-exploring-chatgpt-hallucinations/1_yZkwat26JWoXr4LC6PT9bQ.png"/>
   <figcaption>ChatGPT successfully determining that the first Dracula was played by Bela Lugosi and connects him to Kevin Bacon in 3 steps </figcaption>
 </figure>

-# Hallucination and Confabulation — Part 1
+## Hallucination and Confabulation — Part 1

-Taking this a step further, if asked to connect the first green eyed actor to have played Dracula to Kevin Bacon, it determines that Christopher Lee meets the criteria, then connects him to Kevin Bacon, unfortunately Christopher Lee had brown eyes.
+Taking this a step further, if asked to connect the first green-eyed actor to have played Dracula to Kevin Bacon, it determines that Christopher Lee meets the criteria, then connects him to Kevin Bacon, unfortunately Christopher Lee had brown eyes.

 <figure>
   <img src="{{site.url}}/assets/images/2023-09-08-exploring-chatgpt-hallucinations/1_KTQAfhlJO0R_dGnjZ8uvHA.png"/>